Prof. Carlos M. Portela

 Michael Espinal

 Michaels research is currently on the fabrication and characterization of scalable metamaterials.
 His research interests are in scaling up mechanically efficient materials to one day be realized in industry applications.
-Outside of lab, he enjoys climbing, Brazilian jiu-jitsu, and traveling.
+Outside of lab, he enjoys chilling with friends, dancing, and barbeques.

 Email – mike4262@mit.edu